-We look forward to working with the Licensee on the relicensing of this project.
-If you have any questions regarding this filing, please contact Sheila Irons, FERC Coordinator, at 760-965-9609-or by electronic mail at sheila.irons@usda.gov.
+We look forward to working with the Licensee on this project.
+If you have any questions regarding this filing, please contact Sheila Irons, Inyo National Forest Lands Officer, at 760-965-9609 or by electronic mail at sheila.irons@usda.gov.